Creta5164/fmod-rmmv/README.md

 - Compatibility verification with 3rd party plugins is not done much.
   This plugin was created for use when developing [DOWNFALLEN][DOWNFALLEN], and it is a plugin that has been verified in an environment where third-party plugins are not used a lot.
-  For a list of third-party plugins that may or may not work, see [Compatible status list of plugins](compatiability) below.
+  For a list of third-party plugins that may or may not work, see [Compatible status list of plugins][compatiability] below.

 - Can't support event callbacks
   Event callback is a feature that receives this signal from the game